 - Visit the Simple HealthKit patient portal and click "Create a new account"

 - Follow the prompts to create your account

 - After creating your account, complete registration by entering the appropriate location code:

 - Employees should enter: deanzaemp

-De Anza students can pick up a free home-testing kit outside the Student Health Services office every Monday from 9 a.m. to 2 p.m.
+During the fall quarter, De Anza students can request a free home-testing kit at the Student Health Services office during business hours: